ophiolite/ultrasignup/README.md

 November 11, 2016:
 * Created python script to create files of only desired athlete features for modeling
-* Fixed bug in python script to clean up the results in athlete files
+* Fixed bug in python script to clean up the results in athlete files to deal with multiple ids per athlete